 For Gem and me, one of our favorite parts of the ministry of Unhurried Living is sharing with solitude with others.
 We love inviting friends in ministry to be alone with God together with us.
 A few weeks ago, I joined the staff of a Dallas area church in a retreat day together.
 We built a couple of hours alone into the day to enjoy God for ourselves and to bring the people in our lives into God’s presence prayerfully.
 We’d love to serve your leadership team if you’d like.
 (Reply to this email to find out more).

 The very first resource we developed after we launched Unhurried Living was an online course called “Influence from the Inside Out: How to Develop the Habit of Unhurried Time With God.”
 In it, we provided resources, video training and spiritual guidance to help someone make three personal retreats.
 The structure of the course is very similar to the kinds of retreats we guide for leadership teams.
-(If you sign-up via this link, you can take the course for $15 off).

 We launched Unhurried Living to help people live what I had written about in An Unhurried Life and now in An Unhurried Leader.
 This little online course is one of our best ways to help you continue or to establish life-giving rhythm of solitude retreat in your life and work.